 It has been nearly three months since our last update on antiques, collectibles, and auction news.
-Much has occurred since my last report, beginning with some valuable antique eyeglasses that were saved from destruction.

-The rare pair of eyeglasses were saved by a knowledgeable employee of a second-hand store WAYNE TUISKULA before they were buried in a New Zealand landfill.
+Much has occurred since my last report, beginning with some valuable antique eyeglasses that were saved from destruc- The rare pair of eyeglasses were saved by a knowledgeable employee of a second-hand store WAYNE TUISKULA before they were buried in a New Zealand landfill.
 They were recently sold in an online auction according to UPI.
 The Martin's Margins style glasses were designed by optician Benjamin Martin in 1756.
 According to UPI, "the unusual thick-framed look of the glasses results from Martin's belief that exposure to sunlight would cause damage to eyeglass lenses."
 The glasses sold for \$5,282.
 A 1933 "The Invisible Man" movie poster went on the auction block in March according to the Antique Trade Gazette.
 The one sheet "Invisible Man" poster (two feet, three inches by three feet, five inches) starred Claude Rains in the title role as a scientist.
 The film was based on a novel by H.G.
 Wells.
 This "Type B" version of the movie poster sold for \$152,000.
 A valuable baseball card collection is currently being sold in an online auction.

-ANTIQUES, COLLECTIBLES & ESTATES
+COLLECTIBLES & ESTATES

-tion belonged to James Micioni of Boontown, N.J.
-ESPN reported that "he never married, never became a father and never owned a car.
-He walked to nearby jobs as a high school custodian and a chemical-factory worker."
-He only left his small town to serve in World War II.
-He was a fan of the Yankees and Jackie Robinson.
-ESPN reported "experts believe to be one of the most extraordinary private collections in the hobby's history."
+one of the most extraordinary private collections in the hobby's history."
 When he passed the cards were willed to his nieces and nephews who consigned them to an auction house.
 The cards have been grouped into 2,000 lots and are being auctioned in 3 sessions.
 Six 1933 Goudey Babe Ruth cards alone are expected to sell for \$1 million.

+War II.
+He was a fan of

+the Yankees and Jackie

+Robinson.
+ESPN report-